Home | Carnegie Learning

 Thinking and Learning Together to Develop 21st-Century Skills

-These terms aren’t just educational buzzwords—they’re the 21st-century skills that will successfully launch Texas students into college, the workforce, and beyond.
-But how are teachers supposed to develop these skills in their students and teach in-depth content standards?
+These terms aren’t just educational buzzwords—they’re 21st-century skills that will launch Texas students into college, the workforce, and beyond.

 And there’s no better place to develop these skills in Texas students than the collaborative classroom!

-To understand how collaborative classrooms can help your students meet (and master!) the academic and process TEKS by investigating math and working together, let’s first talk about what those classrooms look like.
+To understand how collaborative classrooms can help your students meet (and master!) these math TEKS, let’s first talk about what those classrooms look like.

 What Is a Collaborative Classroom?